swkBerlin/rspec_kata/README.md

 First improve [reservation_service_spec.rb](spec/reservation_service_spec.rb) using RSpec.
 Start with list_reservations and then refactor the tests for reservations.

-Then refactor [test_store.rb](spec/store_spec.rb).
+Then refactor [store_spec.rb](spec/store_spec.rb).
 There is sample code for the necessary mocking in the comments.

+### Solution

+You can find a link to the solution in the issues (so that you do not peek too early ;-))